flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListAuditFindings
-### Lists the findings (results) of a Device Defender audit or of the audits performed during a specified time period.
-(Findings are retained for 180 days.)
+> Lists the findings (results) of a Device Defender audit or of the audits performed during a specified time period.
+(Findings are retained for 180 days.)<br/>

 #### Input Parameters
 * `Action` - _required_